atauenis/ViewTube/Readme-protocol.txt

         in ViewTube frame.
 Also choose resolution (SD/HD/FHD/4K).
 Step 5.
 Click "Play" button.
 Step 6.
 VLC Media Player should appear and open the video file via
-        WebOne which will convert it via avconv to Windows Media Video format.
+        WebOne which will convert it via FFmpeg to Windows Media Video format.

 Configuration:
 - To change path of this script, edit viewtube.reg and re-import it.